 Fukuoka Prefecture, in southwest Japan, also produces some good matcha.
 Matcha from this area tends to have a deeper flavor, with savory and sweet elements mixed in.

 Shizuoka Prefecture isn’t specifically known for matcha, as other areas have higher-quality powdered tea.
-However, it’s the largest tea-growing region, so matcha from here is relatively cheap while still having a grassy, sweet, and moderately bitter flavor.
+However, it’s the largest tea-growing region, so matcha powders from here are relatively cheap while still having a grassy, sweet, and moderately bitter flavor.

 Kagoshima Prefecture stands out because of its volcanic soil, which provides a distinctive twist on matcha’s flavor.
 Tea here tends to have bitter, sweet, and savory elements, all backing a more noticeable vegetal taste than you’ll find in other areas.